alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 ### ⚡ Efficiency

-We will try to replicate the computations on the paper with our Fermi estimation, and then check out how we did.
+We will try to replicate the computations on the paper with a Fermi estimation, and then check out how we did.

 As before, we will divide the problem into simpler parts: the number of screens `n(screens)` and the area of each screen `A(screen)` will combine to the total area of sunlight blocked `A(total)`:

-`A(total) = n(screens) * A(screens)`.
+    A(total) = n(screens) * A(screens).

+If we consider that sun rays are basically parallel at the L1 point, the proportion of sunlight blocked `p(total)` will be a constant factor `p(screen)` multiplied by the proportion of area covered by the screens:

+    p(total) = p(screen) * A(total) / A(Earth).

+Finally we estimate the temperature difference by the same method of above:

+#### Sunlight Blocked

-Then the proportion of sunlight blocked will depend on point where they are installed. and the expected cooling:
+Then the proportion of sunlight blocked will depend on point where they are installed.
+For and the expected cooling:

 We will suppose that each screen blocks a large part of the radiation collected.
 We can also consider that the L1 point is much closer to Earth than to the Sun, so that the rays of light are almost parallel.
 Still, some shade will be lost since it will not be a perfect block;